LFreitas88/LF-Home-Lab/README.md

 💼 CNC Programmer → Searchin for an opportunity to migrate to I.T. / Cybersecurity (in progress)

 **Why this repository exists:**
 I learn best by building real infrastructure.
-This homelab started as a simple Debian server and evolved into a production environment running DNS security (Pi-hole), workflow automation (N8N), and various self-hosted services.
-Every configuration, security hardening step, and experiment is documented here.
+This homelab started as a simple Debian server and my idea is to evolve it into a production environment running DNS security (Pi-hole), workflow automation (N8N), and various self-hosted services.
+Every configuration, security hardening step, and experiment will be documented here.

 ---